-- 1.1 The site is located on the southern periphery of the village of Arkholme, located to the east of the B6254 (Kirkby Lonsdale Road) covering a reduced area of 0.92 hectares.
+- 1.1 The site is located on the southern periphery of the village of Arkholme, located to the east of the B6254 (Kirkby Lonsdale Road) covering an area of 1.05 hectares.
 The existing use of the site is agricultural land enclosed by hedgerows to the western and northern boundaries (together with the existing Methodist Church Car Park), with open fields to the east and south.
 The land rises to circa 4 metres above the adjacent Kirkby Lonsdale Road to relatively level central section, and then falls away circa 7 metres in level difference towards the Public Right of Way to the east, and down to Bains Beck beyond the south of the site. - 1.2 The application site is bound by Kirkby Lonsdale Road to the west, with Arkholme Methodist Church and a row of terraced cottages to the northwest, considered to be non-designated heritage assets along with Bainsbeck House on the opposite side of the Kirkby Lonsdale Road.
 The church carpark and churchyard land to the rear of the terraced cottages forms a designated open space area.
 To the north is 'The Sheiling' development (planning reference 14/00895/FUL), a recently constructed residential development of 14 dwellings, with open fields to the east and south.
 A Public Right of Way (footpath no.4) immediately abuts the southern periphery of the site and runs from a west to east orientation, beyond which are further fields and Bains Beck.
-The site access is at a high risk of groundwater flooding above the surface, with other pockets of medium surface water flooding within the site.
-Beyond the site to the east, the area susceptible to surface water flooding in 1in30 year events, in line with an existing culvert, has been removed from the reduced proposed development area, although the application still suggests draining to this area.
-The strip of development area between the remainder of the site and Bains Beck to the south has also been removed within amended plans. - 1.3 The site falls within the designated Open Countryside, and the western aspect of the site falls within a mineral safeguarding zone.
+The eastern end of the proposed development area is susceptible to surface water flooding in 1in30 year events, in line with an existing culvert, that the application proposes to reroute and drain into, discharging into Bains Beck to the south. - 1.3 The site falls within the designated Open Countryside, and the western aspect of the site falls within a mineral safeguarding zone.
 The access and visibility splays are within the Arkholme Conservation Area, and a protect tree is situated to the land to the south of the proposed development.
 Arkholme Conservation Area is characterised by its linear plan form, which developed around the motte to the northeast of the village in the early medieval era.
 The village expanded in the C17 and many of the extant buildings date to this era and later, with most buildings fronting directly onto the pavement.
 The historic road layout is extremely well-preserved and legible.
 There is great variation in plot sizes, but they are generally generous with large gardens to the side or rear (or both).
 Some are set back in large verdant grounds bounded by mature hedges, but despite variation in plot position, the historic buildings address the road.
 There is a strong historical and visual link to the surrounding countryside, which means the surrounding rural landscape contributes strongly to the conservation area's significance, and this setting has significantly retained the rural character of the village.
 The Conservation Area appraisal identifies the Wesleyan Methodist Chapel, Bainsbeck House and Chapel Cottages as positive buildings.